CyberGen49/spigot-tpr/README.md

 **Note:** Random teleportation into unloaded chunks can cause a lot of server lag!
 Consider using a plugin like [Chunky](https://www.spigotmc.org/resources/chunky.81534/) to pre-load your entire TPR area.

+## Features
+* Customizable center and radius
+* Customizable and exemptable TPR cooldown
+* Choose which worlds random teleportation is allowed in
+* Disable random teleportation per-dimension
+* Set a list of blocks that are unsafe to teleport on to
+* Make sure all random locations are above a set Y-level
+* Customizable messages

 ## Commands
 * `/tpr`: Teleport to a random, safe location.
 * `/cybertpr`: Outputs the plugin name and version, along with a link to this repository.